jonallured/jonallured.com/source/_posts/2011-04-30-using-devise-for-admin-accounts.md

 ---
 favorite: false
 number: 3
-title: Using Devise for Admin Accounts
+title: "Using Devise for Admin Accounts"
 ---

 I use [Devise][devise] on almost every Rails project I work on and wanted to